ROCKET19/ROCKET19/README.md

 Here are some ideas to get you started: -->

+- 🔭 Site Reliability Engineer at Cisco
 - 💻 Masters in Computer Application
-- 🔭 Aspiring Data Scientist
-- ❤ Currently Learning Machine Learning
+- ❤ Currently Learning AWS, Kubernetes

 <!-- <p align="center">